Methodology

 GetRecruited directory joins

-Those federal datasets are joined with school, sport, conference, division, state, and URL metadata so ranking pages can link directly into program and school profiles.
+Those federal datasets are joined with school, sport, conference, division, state, and URL metadata so pages link directly into program and school profiles.

 How percentile scores work